albbus-stack/kit-stack/README.md

 Run `vercel login` and then `vercel .` from the root of the project to deploy your app using the preconfigured commands.

-Alternatively, you can use the Vercel GitHub integration to deploy your app straight from your uploaded repo.
+Alternatively, you can use the [Vercel GitHub](https://vercel.com/docs/git-integrations) integration to deploy your app straight from your uploaded repo everytime you push to the `main` branch.

+To set it up just create a new project on Vercel using the `Import Git repository` option and follow the instructions, all the proper commands are already configured so you don't have to do anything else.

 ## Behind the design